Dede Westbrook: 2019 season

 In Week 7, a 27–17 victory over the Cincinnati Bengals, he had six receptions for 103 receiving yards.
 Overall, he finished the season with 66 receptions for 660 receiving yards and three receiving touchdowns.

 2020 season

 Westbrook entered 2020 fourth on the Jaguars wide receiver depth chart.
 In Week 7, he suffered a torn ACL and was placed on injured reserve on October 26.

 Minnesota Vikings

 On July 26, 2021, Westbrook signed with the Minnesota Vikings on a one-year contract.
 In the 2021 season, Westbrook appeared in 15 games and recorded ten receptions for 68 receiving yards to go along with some punt return duties.

 On October 25, 2022, the Miami Dolphins hosted Westbrook for a workout.
-Four days later, the Cincinnati Bengals also hosted Westbrook for a workout.
+Four days later, the Bengals also hosted Westbrook for a workout.

 Green Bay Packers

-On November 15, 2022, Westbrook signed to the Green Bay Packers' practice squad.
-He was released on December 13, 2022.
+On November 15, 2022, Westbrook signed to the practice squad of the Green Bay Packers.
+He was released by the Packers on December 13.